unicef/publicgoods-toolkit/adoptability.md

 influence, in practice projects that are run by committee are more reliably amenable to influence, because you have the possibility of being on that committee -- or, rather, of being represented on the committee by an existing member.
-Recall too that open source projects later in their lifecycle are often less open to influence, as they will generally prioritize stability.
+Recall too that open-source projects later in their lifecycle are often less open to influence, as they will generally prioritize stability.
 This is usually true for modular projects as well, although their exensibility does give you a path for